DexterHuang/CyberCodeOnline/UpdateNote.md

 ### **2020/09/13 - v0.79**
  * Market UI update, you can now view all items, and sort by item type
+ * Now AFK actions repeat slider shows how long it will take in minutes or hours
+ * You can now close tab using middle mouse button
+ * Dungeon enemy and loot now have slight level variation, challenge dungone bigger variation
+ * Fixed bug where you can interact with npc or shops even you have left the area
+ * Fix printer shows wrong names for weapons

 ### **2020/09/11 - v0.79**
 * Fix dungeon generates room but no way to get to the room issue (Fixes dungeon unable to complete issue)